 The guidance is integrated throughout the question specific guidance in IRAS.
 Applicants should click on the ‘i’ information button for Question A14-1 (which is the main public involvement question).
 Guidance on public involvement will also appear in questions A6-2, A13, A22, A30-1 and A51.

-Our public top tips for public involvement page provides a simple overview of the guidance principles.
+Our public involvement pages provide a simple overview of the guidance principles.